hriener/lorina/README.md

 # lorina

 lorina is a C++ parsing library.
-It provides implementations of parsers for various simple file formats used in logci synthesis.
+It provides implementations of parsers for various simple file formats used in logic synthesis and formal verification.

 [Read the full documentation.](http://lorina.readthedocs.io/en/latest/?badge=latest)